leewssam/Chinese-Stanford-CoreNLP-Tutorial-Python/README.md

-# Tutorial on how to install and use StanfordCore NLP Chinese on Windows and connect via Stanza.
+# Tutorial on how to install and use StanfordCore NLP Chinese on Windows and connect via Stanza [Python].

 ## Pre-requiste before installing StanfordCore NLP